quii/learn-go-with-tests/http-server.md

 }
 ```

 Run the tests and it should be passing!
-Obviously `"Bob"` isn't exactly what we want to lets further refine the test.
+Obviously `"Bob"` isn't exactly what we want to send to `RecordWin`, so let's further refine the test.

 ## Write the test first